datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ cd mock_user
    $ datalad clone ../DataLad-101 --description "DataLad-101 in mock_user"

-This will clone your dataset ``DataLad-101`` into your room mate's home directory.
+This will install your dataset ``DataLad-101`` into your room mate's home directory.
 Note that we have given this new dataset a description about its location as well.
 Note further that we have not provided a path to :command:`datalad clone`, and hence it installed the